mrgoodsire/AgeofAshes/Session_Notes.md

 We enter the citadel and find a room with training dummies.
 We see a storage room through a crack that only an imp can go through.
 We enter the room to the left and there is a pentagram with the 3 imps that Armiger slayed.

-We go back through the training room and search another room that contains a spider swarm and the following loot:
+We go back through the training room and search another room that contains a spider swarm.
+### The room contains the following loot
-	2 x antidote ingredients
+ - 2 x antidote ingredients
-	2 x arsenic
+ - 2 x arsenic

 We defeat 1 Imp, and one runs away and turns into a rat.
 Fable gives me spider corpses because she is intrigued by my trash diet.
 It probably reminds her of Marty.